 There is a solution to their dilemma, one that has been tried and true throughout history.
 I advise my clients to come up with a catchy pen name.
 This concept can also be called a nom de plume or a pseudonym.
 After all, many of our favorite authors have chosen to write under now-famous pen names.
 A few might surprise you.

 Throughout history, there have been many people who have written a book under a different name for a variety of reasons.

 I don’t want to embarrass my family and friends.

-When Agatha Christie decided to branch into steamy romance novels, she didn’t want to use her given name, so she came up with a pseudonym of Mary Westmacott.
-Most authors with famous pen names don’t have close ties to the chose name, but in this case Mary was her middle name and Westmacott was the last name of a relative.
+When Agatha Christie decided to branch into steamy romance novels, she didn’t want to use her given name, so she came up with the pseudonym of Mary Westmacott.
+Most authors with famous pen names don’t have close ties to the chosen name, but in this case, Mary was her middle name and Westmacott was the last name of a relative.